parkgayoung/koreapaleolithicmobilityoccupation/README.md

 Please cite this compendium as:

-> Park, G., B. Marwick, (2022). *How did the introduction of stemmed points affect mobility and site occupation during the late Pleistocene in Korea?*
+> G. Park, B. Marwick, (2022). *How did the introduction of stemmed points affect mobility and site occupation during the late Pleistocene in Korea?*
 > Quaternary Science Reviews 277, Accessed 20 Nov 2019.
 Online at
 > <https://doi.org/10.17605/OSF.IO/JXWY5>